VISION: Equitable access to healthy food for individuals living in Tarrant County.

 We are a coalition of citizens, organizations, government and business leaders concerned for the health of our community.
 We work to bring together all parts of the local food system to find solutions to current food issues at the local level.

 We take a systems approach to making change in our community.
 That means we're looking at issues from how and where our food is produced, to where it can be accessed, to what happens to waste and everything in between.

 It's a big job and change doesn't come quickly, but we're going to keep working until everyone has access to healthy food.

-The Food Policy Council was established by community leaders in social services, public health, and educational organizations who found that despite ongoing efforts, access to healthy affordable foods was still limited for many Tarrant County citizens.
+The Food Policy Council was founded by community leaders in social services, public health, and institutions of higher learning who found that despite ongoing efforts, access to healthy affordable foods was still limited for many Tarrant County citizens.

-The group was formed to improve collaboration and take a systems approach to addressing food issues in our community.
-Working together, we can make sure healthy, affordable, sustainable foods are accessible wherever people live, work, learn, and play.
+Leaders aimed to improve collaboration and take a systems approach to addressing food issues in our community.
+By working together, healthy, affordable, sustainable food can be accessible wherever people live, work, learn, and play.

-Our mission is to collaborate with representatives of all aspects of Tarrant County's food system to catalyze creative solutions for ensuring equitable access to sufficient, nutritious, and culturally appropriate foods, and to advocate for local food policies that support this goal.
-For more information, view our short presentation.
+To collaborate with representatives of all aspects of Tarrant County's food system to catalyze creative solutions for ensuring equitable access to sufficient, nutritious, and culturally appropriate foods, and to advocate for local food policies that support this goal.

 Community Members Solving Problems with Access to Healthy Food